 In instances in which a FLSA violation does occur, a business may rely on one of two good-faith defenses in order to avoid liability or limit damages.
 An employer’s wage and hour violation may be excused if it can prove that its actions were based on and in accordance with a written administrative regulation, interpretation, or order issued by the U.S. Department of Labor.
 A company may also reduce liquidated damages accountability if it shows that it was acting in good faith, with a reasonable belief that it was not violating the FLSA.
 This defense does not remove all liability, but it may greatly reduce awards against a company as punishment for alleged wrongdoing.Consult an Experienced FLSA Defense Attorney in Brandon

 Fair pay and equitable treatment are important to the success of any business.
 But sometimes certain practices may be overlooked, or a business may be vulnerable to litigious employees.
 Having knowledgeable legal representation and guidance may help ensure that your business thrives.
-The Brandon FLSA defense lawyers at Owen & Dunivan offer dedicated services for businesses.
+The Brandon FLSA defense lawyers at The Law Offices of Michael J. Owen offer dedicated services for businesses.
 We represent clients in Riverview, Tampa, and across Hillsborough County.
 If you need assistance in a matter regarding an alleged FLSA violation, call us at (813) 502-6768 or contact us online.
-We also can assist clients who need a bankruptcy attorney or representation in matters involving foreclosure defense, family law, real estate, title services, consumer protection actions, or personal injury cases.
+We also can assist clients who need a bankruptcy attorney or representation in matters involving foreclosure defense, real estate, title services, consumer protection actions.